-Any authentic U.S. flag design from the past, regardless of the number stars, is considered an official U.S. flag and may be flown as such.
+Any authentic U.S. flag design from the past, regardless of the number of stars, is considered an official U.S. flag and may be flown as such.
 Each day from June 14th until July 4th 1996, a U.S. flag with a different number of stars flew from Station 4's flag pole.
-A large informational card was displayed on an easel in front of the station, providing details about the number of stars and the dates of service.
+An informational card was displayed on an easel in front of the station, providing details about the number of stars and the dates of service.

 June 1996 - L-R: Firefighters Paul Turner, Roberta Angiletta, Jim Dunlop, Ron Desroches, Lt.
 Frank Critchett, Capt.
 Paul Wetmore, Batt.
 Chief Bill Coppola and Ff.
 Mark Barletta.
 (CLICK to enlarge)